 If appropriate for your career you can obtain some certifications through a company like Transcender.
-This is who I’m familiar with – their mostly IT.
-I used them, and similar programs, while progressing in my career to obtain certifications like Microsoft MCSE, RedHat’s MCSA, and VMWare certifications.
+This is who I’m familiar with – they’re mostly IT.
+I used them, and similar programs while progressing in my career to obtain certifications like Microsoft MCSE, RedHat’s MCSA, and VMWare certifications.
 Yes.
 I have a business degree.
 But I self-learned technical skills and used these certifications, and others, to help me demonstrate my knowledge to earn better and better positions over the years.

 Are you ready for a career change?

 Do you feel that your job is limited in earning potential?
 Are the hours in your current position less than ideal?
-Would you like to move into a field that can create excitement about going to work everyday?
+Would you like to move into a field that can create excitement about going to work every day?